ox1d3x3/cleanwrt-luci/README.md

 # CleanX LuCI Theme

-**CleanX** is a clean, Apple-inspired LuCI theme for OpenWrt with a modern glass interface, smooth animation, dark/light mode and live dashboard cards.
+**CleanX** is a clean, LuCI theme for OpenWrt with a modern glass interface, smooth animation, dark/light mode and live dashboard cards.

 This project is built **from scratch** for modern LuCI using `ucode/template/themes/`.
 It is not a fork of Aurora or Bootstrap.